basp/oni/README.md

 Currently, everything is pure Erlang.
 There is no plan to implement a custom programming language like there is in LambdaMOO.
 Athough we do share a lot of common concepts and a bit of API with LambdaMOO, the whole implementation is completely different.
 Things like `fork` and `suspend` work completely differently in Oni.
 In fact, we don't actually have those concepts.
 In Oni, those are handled with continuations.

-## Setup
-Windows users should be able to just `cd` into the directory where the Oni directory and then run `.\make.ps1` (assuming you have PowerShell).
-If you are not on Windows or you don't have PowerShell it's not that hard, just compile everything from the `src` directory to `beam` and make sure they end up in the `ebin` directory.
-Check the `make.ps1` file if you are unsure.

 ## Important
 Currently there are no checks on who can evaluate expressions directly so every player can evaluate Erlang code with the `;` prefix.
 Keep this in mind if you put the listener on an public open port.
 Oni doesn't really care about flags or permissions just yet but it will eventually.

+## Building
+Just just the `make.ps1` file if you are on Windows and have PowerShell.
+If not, just make sure everything from the `src` directory is compiled to the `ebin` directory using your method of choice.

 ## Running
-In the Erlang shell, type `oni:init().` and all the moving parts of Oni will be initialized.
+In the Erlang shell, type `oni:start().` and all the moving parts of Oni will be initialized (note that this will also start Mnesia):

-    1> oni:init().
+    1> oni:start().
     ok
     2>